reactivesw/DevProc/backend/java_file_structure.md

 In mapper class, usually define two types method: `map View Model to Entity Model` or `map Entity Model to View Model`.
-Name method `map View Model to Entity Model` to be `toEntity`, name method `map Entity Model to View Model` to be `toModel`. if mapper class has method which build an object from anthod type object, like building an order from cart, name the method to be `of`.
+Name method `map View Model to Entity Model` to be `toEntity`, name method `map Entity Model to View Model` to be `toModel`. if mapper class has method which build an object from anthod type object, like building an order from cart, name the method to be `build`.

 ### 3.2 method order